Project 1: Proton Reduction Catalysts for Artificial Photosynthesis

 Hydrogen Production Using a Nickel Catalyst Combining Redox Activity and Pendent Base Effects Inorg.
 Chem., 2024

 Molecular catalysts of Co, Ni, Fe, and Mo for hydrogen generation in artificial photosynthetic systems Coord.
 Chem.
 Rev, 2018

 Solvatochromism is a very interesting effect whereby the color of a metal complex, the hallmark of inorganic chemistry, changes in different solvent environments.
 This effect is caused by a significant difference in the polarity of the ground state relative to the excited state.
 In solvent environments of varying polarity, the excited state is either stabilized or destabilized, resulting in a energy shift of the frontier orbitals, changing the energy of absorption and by extension, reflection.
 We will evaluate a series of interesting Mo complexes to more deeply understand this effect.

 Synthesis and Characterization of Strongly Solvatochromic Molybdenum(III) Complexes Inorg.
 Chem., 2021

 Project 3: Zinc Complexes to Mimic the LpxC Enzyme in binding Anti-microbial Compounds

-In a collaboration with the Cafiero and Peterson research groups, we are investigating the binding of potential anti-microbial drugs specifically targeting gram-negative bacteria, in an effort to curb infections common to healthcare facilities such as pneumonia and meningitis.
+In a collaboration with the Peterson research group, we are investigating the binding of potential anti-microbial drugs specifically targeting gram-negative bacteria, in an effort to curb infections common to healthcare facilities such as pneumonia and meningitis.
 This project involves the synthesis of a variety of ZnTp* complexes and evaluating the binding of small molecules such as Acetylhydroxamic acid and acetic acid to the Zn center.
 Once this process is well understood, we will further investigate the binding of the anti-microbial compounds, which are larger and much more complex.
-This projects is not currently active and the results have been published in 2018.